2013 population: 7,353 (town); 9,552 (urban area, including Mataura).

 Sawmilling and fibreboard plants remain.
 Tulloch Transport runs more than 100 trucks throughout the South Island.
 Cardigan Bay Road is named after Mataura-born Cardigan Bay, New Zealand’s first standard-bred horse to win over $1 million.
-In 2008 TrustPower was planning a massive 240-megawatt wind farm at Kaiwera Downs, 10 km to the east.
+In the 2010s Trustpower was planning a 240-megawatt wind farm at Kaiwera Downs, 10 km to the east.

 At Tuturau a monument commemorates the 1836 defeat by Murihiku Māori of Te Pūoho and his war party from the North Island.
 Te Hono o te Ika a Māui ki Ngāi Tahu marae is located in Mataura.

 This settlement is 38 km north-east of Invercargill and 27 km south of Gore.
 New Zealand’s first dairy factory was built here, after the sheep-station manager Thomas Brydone suggested in 1881 that dairying might be more profitable than running sheep.
 The plant, much extended, is now the only one in Southland apart from the town milk supply in Invercargill.